rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Use a separate thread (instead of a callback) to read data.

-   See WaitSet Event Count and Delay
+   See :ref:`WaitSet Event Count and Delay`.

    **Default:** use callback for subscriber
 -  ``-waitsetDelayUsec <usec>``